Volunteer Profile

 • PPSA Update: Part 3 (On-Demand)

 Substantial changes to secured transactions law and judgment enforcement law took effect June 1, 2024.
-Explore some of the amendments to the Personal Property Security Act and their impact on your practice, with topics including conflicts of laws, and registration and registration errors.
+Explore some of the amendments to the Personal Property Security Act and their impact on your practice, with topics including conflicts of laws, registration, and registration errors.
 This on-demand program was originally presented as an in-person program on June 5, 2024.
 Total running time is 1 hour, 35 minutes.

 • PPSA Update: Part 4 (On-Demand)

 Substantial changes to secured transactions law and judgment enforcement law took effect June 1, 2024.
-Explore miscellaneous amendments to the Personal Property Security Act, amendments to the Civil Enforcement Act, and the impact of these amendments on your practice.
+Explore miscellaneous amendments to the Personal Property Security Act, amendments to the Civil Enforcement Act, and the impact of these amendments in practice.
 This on-demand program was originally presented as an in-person program on June 5, 2024.
 Total running time is 1 hour, 5 minutes.

 Papers